-3.1 Planning permission is sought to change the use of the property from a residential dwelling (Use Class C3) to an 8-bed house of multiple occupation.

-3.2 It is proposed to convert the loft space and install 4no. roof lights.
-A replacement external staircase is also proposed at the rear of the building.
+- 3.1 Planning permission is sought to change the use of the property from a residential dwelling (Use Class C3) to 2no. houses of multiple occupation (1no.
+4-bed and 1no.8-bed). - 3.2 It is proposed to convert the loft space and install 3no. roof lights.
+A 2-storey rear extension and external staircase are also proposed adjacent to the southern boundary of the rear yard.